www.kevinrdshepherd.info

 Findhorn Foundation wind turbines

 An overview of some basic events concerning the alternative community, which originated in 1962 in a caravan park at Findhorn Bay (Moray, Scotland).
-The eventual reliance of the Findhorn Foundation upon commercial "workshops," associated with the prototype of Esalen (in California), met a setback in the promotion of the Grof alternative therapy known as Holotropic Breathwork, which was suspended because of an official warning made in 1993 by the Scottish Charities Office, who acted on a report commissioned from Edinburgh University.
-The subsequent economic problems of the Foundation receive mention, and also the controversial pursuit of CIFAL status that was gained in 2006 for a projected ecology programme associated with the Findhorn Ecovillage.
+The extensive reliance of the Findhorn Foundation upon commercial "workshops," associated with the prototype of Esalen (in California), resulted in high charges for clients.
+This trend met a setback in promotion of the Grof alternative therapy known as Holotropic Breathwork, which was suspended because of an official recommendation made in 1993 by the Scottish Charities Office, who acted on a report commissioned from Edinburgh University.
+The subsequent economic problems of the Foundation receive mention, and also the controversial pursuit of CIFAL status, acquired in 2006 for a projected ecology programme associated with the Findhorn Ecovillage.
 Formerly obscured dissident correspondence with Scottish politicians is here exhumed, casting light upon events too rarely seen in due perspective.
+The CIFAL status terminated in 2018.

 LETTER TO ROBERT WALTER MP ON THE FINDHORN FOUNDATION